mtenenholtz/cpai/README.md

 - Prefer UTF‑8 terminals (Windows Terminal, PowerShell 7+).
 If characters look odd, switch the code page to UTF‑8.

  Troubleshooting
  - No clipboard?
-Use `cpai copy . -o out.txt` or redirect: `cpai copy . > out.txt`.
+Use `cpai copy . --stdout > out.txt` or write to a file: `cpai copy . -o out.txt`.
 Ensure OSC52 passthrough is enabled (tmux) or a system clipboard tool is installed.
 - Small terminal?
 Increase size; the TUI needs roughly 68×12 or larger.
 - Auto‑refresh: The TUI detects added/removed files and rescans automatically (polls every ~2s).
 Adjust with `CPAI_TUI_POLL_MS`.